Creating a Culture of Data Use: A Case Study on the University of North Texas

 By investing in both data infrastructure and a data-literate community, other institutions can make better informed decisions, identify areas for improvement, and ultimately prepare all students for success in their chosen fields.

-Read more in the full report.
+Read more in the full report and executive summary.

 The analysis draws from the work of the Postsecondary Value Commission, managed by IHEP, which sought to define, measure, and improve postsecondary value and make it more equitable.
 Visit the Equitable Value Explorer, an interactive tool, helps institutional leaders, researchers, and policymakers explore the economic value that colleges and universities deliver to students, and which demographic groups receive that value.